cosylabiiit/drugADR/README.md

 #### Files' Description:

 - ``/data/meddra_all_se.tsv``: File obtained from [SIDER](http://sideeffects.embl.de/download/) containing drug-ADR associations.
-- ``/src/preprocess_sider.py``: Loads the original SIDER data & fetches all the relevant identification tags (Inchi, SMILES etc) required for extraction of the drug chemical properties through ``pubchempy``.
+- ``/src/preprocess_sider.py``: Loads the original SIDER data & fetches all the relevant identification tags (InChi, SMILES etc) required for extraction of the drug chemical properties through ``pubchempy``.
 Output of the script is a dataframe (table) dump in ``/data/id_df.sav`` containing various identification tags of all 1430 drugs present in SIDER4.
 - ``/data/2d_prop.xlsx`` & ``/data/3d_prop.xlsx``: Chemical Properties for 1430 drugs generated using DiscoveryStudio4.
 They form the basis of our feature set.
 - ``/src/prop_pca.py``: Code for Principal Component Analysis on 2D & 3D molecular properties of drugs.
 Outputs cumulative preserved variance of first one hundred principal components (>99%).
 - ``/src/base_se.py``: Code for predicting ADR at the SE level using OneVsRest multi-class multi-label classification.
 Results generated are saved in a (table/dataframe) ``pickle`` dump ``/data/all_se_clf_data.sav``.